Super Bomberman 2: Reception

 Next Generation's 1996 lexicon of video game terms included the joke entries "Bomb-o'clock" and "Bombaholic", in which they referred to Super Bomberman 2 as "the videogame of choice for game developers everywhere".
 Later that year they named it the 3rd best game of all time, saying it "epitomizes the Japanese art of taking a ludicrously simple concept, and then executing that concept faultlessly.
 The control is superb, the graphics are ultimately functional ... the play is balanced to perfection - and four players won't have more fun doing anything else.
 We mean it.
-[Warcraft II: Tides of Darkness], Quake, Daytona USA - they're all great multiplayer games.
+Warcraft II: Tides of Darkness, Quake, Daytona USA - they're all great multiplayer games.
 But Super Bomberman 2 is better."

-In 1999, Next Generation also listed Super Bomberman 2 as number 30 on their "Top 50 Games of All Time", commenting that, "Of all the games that came out of the 16-bit era, Super Bomberman 2 remains a timeless reminder of the ingenuity and purity of gameplay that characterized Nintendo's world-beating console."
-IGN ranked the game 89th on their Top 100 SNES Games of All Time.
-In 1995, Total! listed the game 3rd on their "Top 100 SNES Games."
-In 1996, GamesMaster rated the game 6th in its "The GamesMaster SNES Top 10."
-In the same issue, they also listed the game 10th in their "Top 100 Games of All Time" and at the time opined SuperBomberman 2 is "The best multi-player game in the world."
-The game sold over 713,000 copies in Japan alone.
+In 1999, Next Generation listed Super Bomberman 2 as number 30 on their list of the "Top 50 Games of All Time", commenting that "Of all the games that came out of the 16-bit era, Super Bomberman 2 remains a timeless reminder of the ingenuity and purity of gameplay that characterized Nintendo's world-beating console."
+IGN ranked the game 89th on their list of the "Top 100 SNES Games of All Time".

+In 1995, Total! ranked the game third on their list of the "Top 100 SNES Games".
+In 1996, GamesMaster ranked it sixth in "The GamesMaster SNES Top 10".
+In the same issue, they also ranked the game 10th in their list of the "Top 100 Games of All Time", at the time calling it "the best multi-player game in the world."